German serial killer nurse jailed for life

 In past hearings, Hoegel said he felt euphoric when he managed to bring a patient back to life, and devastated when he failed.

-Police suspect the true death toll may be as high as 200, though are unable to be certain as many patients were cremated before autopsies could be performed, reported AFP.
+Police suspect the true death toll may be as high as 200, but can't be certain as many patients were cremated before autopsies could be performed, reported AFP.

 The former nurse is already serving a life sentence for six convictions, including homicide and attempted homicide in 2008 and 2015.
 Those convictions led authorities to investigate hundreds of deaths and exhume the bodies of former patients in the clinics where he worked.